dabrain34/DabrainDocs/Blog/gst-build/cross-building-with-gst-build.md

 ### A brief Introduction

-gst-build is one of the two build system used by the community to hack into the whole GStreamer solution.
+[gst-build](https://gitlab.freedesktop.org/gstreamer/gst-build/) is one of the two build system used by the community to hack into the whole GStreamer solution.
-A previous [blogpost](https://www.collabora.com/news-and-blog/) has been released to present gst-build and how to hack into it.
+A previous [blogpost](https://www.collabora.com/news-and-blog/) has been released to present gst-build and how to get started with it.

-So I will go straight to the point regarding the cross compilation with it.
+So I will go straight to the point regarding the cross compilation.

 Here is my experience to perform a cross-build which can be very useful when you want to save precious build time or be able to work on both host and target with the same base code.